 Dine on the rooftop at Alma

 Go south for a couple of blocks until you reach Alma.
-One of the best outdoor dining destinations in Brooklyn, Alma offers standard Mexican dishes like fajitas and enchiladas alongside delicious drinks and an extensive menu of house-infused tequilas.
+This is an area that is outside of Red Hook in Carroll Gardens West.
+However, it offers one of the best outdoor dining destinations in Brooklyn, Alma offers standard Mexican dishes like fajitas and enchiladas alongside delicious drinks and an extensive menu of house-infused tequilas.
 Sit on the restaurant's rooftop terrace, and you won't be sorry; the views of the Manhattan skyline are fantastic, especially once the sun goes down.